sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/loading-arcgis-types.md

 #### When to use EsriLoaderService

-Use the `@sbb-esta/angular-maps/esri-loader.service` to instantiate [types from the ArcGIS API forJavascript](https://developers.arcgis.com/javascript/latest/api-reference/).
+Use the `@sbb-esta/angular-maps/esri-loader.service` to instantiate [types from the ArcGIS API for Javascript](https://developers.arcgis.com/javascript/latest/api-reference/).

 _Note: You can also instantiate a simple type using Typescript's type assertions:_